MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/centralized-deployment-of-add-ins.md

 ## Before you begin

-Centralized deployment of add-ins requires that the users are using Microsoft 365 Business licenses (Business Basic, Business Standard, Business Premium), Office 365 Enterprise licenses (E1/E3/E5/F3), or Microsoft 365 Enterprise licenses (E3/E5/F3) (and are signed in Microsoft 365 using their organizational ID), Office 365 Education licenses (A1/A3/A5), or Microsoft 365 Education licenses (A3/A5), and have Exchange Online and active Exchange Online mailboxes.
+Centralized deployment of add-ins requires that the users have one of the following licenses

+- Microsoft 365 Business (Business Basic, Business Standard, Business Premium)
+- Office 365 Enterprise (E1/E3/E5/F3)
+- Microsoft 365 Enterprise (E3/E5/F3) (and are signed in Microsoft 365 using their organizational ID)
+- Office 365 Education (A1/A3/A5)
+- Microsoft 365 Education (A3/A5)
+- Office 365 Government (G3/G5)
+- Microsoft 365 Government (G3/G5)

+Users must also have Exchange Online and active Exchange Online mailboxes.
 Your subscription directory must either be in or federated to Azure Active Directory.
 You can view specific requirements for Microsoft 365 and Exchange below, or use the [Centralized Deployment Compatibility Checker](#centralized-deployment-compatibility-checker).

 Centralized Deployment doesn't support the following: